mnmccoy95/CLI-Console-Lager/README.md

-# Tabloid CLI

-## The Story

-"Hey, let's start a company," you say.

-"Ok.
-Let's do it.
-What should our company do?"

-"Well..." you begin, "what do people need?
-What will they find valuable?"

-"I know I always need help keeping things organized."

-"Yeah," you say, pondering the idea.
-"Organization.
-That's good.
-What should we organize? ...I know: Blog Posts!"

-"Great idea!"

-"We'll make millions!"

----

-## The Tabloid Proof of Concept
+# The Tabloid Proof of Concept

-Our new business will create a software product to allow people save info about favorite blog posts, authors and blogs.
+This CLI is a proof of concept for a web app that will allow people save info about favorite blog posts, authors, and blogs.

-In order to test the new business idea, we'll create a [Proof of Concept (POC)](https://en.wikipedia.org/wiki/Proof_of_concept#Software_development).
-This POC will be a simplified implementation of the idea that will be used to test the business idea to ensure that customers would find it valuable, and also to allow the team to get a handle on the concept.
-After we complete the POC we will use it to evaluate our business idea and determine if we need to pivot (change direction) toward another idea.

-For our POC, we will build a command line app in C# and save our data in SQL Server.
+Users can add tags to all of the above to easily categorize and search for desired topics.
+Additionally, there is a section for journal entries, so the user can catalogue their thoughts.

+To run this code:
+1. Clone this repository.
+2. Type `start TabloidCLI.sln` in the command line and hit enter to open Visual Studio.
+3. Run the `.sql` file as a new query to create the database.
+4. Press play in Visual Studio to open the app!